stackblitz/bolt.new/README.md

 # Bolt.new: AI-Powered Full-Stack Web Development in the Browser

-Welcome to **Bolt.new**, where **AI meets instant web development environments**.
 Bolt.new is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
 If you're here to biuld your own AI powered web dev agent using the Bolt open source codebase, [click here to get started!](./CONTRIBUTING.md)

 ## What Makes Bolt.new Different

-While tools like Claude and V0 offer AI-powered coding assistance, you can't install packages, run backends or edit code.
+Claude, v0, etc are incredible- but you can't install packages, run backends or edit code.
 That’s where Bolt.new stands out:

 - **Full-Stack in the Browser**: Bolt.new integrates cutting-edge AI models with an in-browser development environment powered by **StackBlitz’s WebContainers**.
 This allows you to:
   - Install and run npm tools and libraries (like Vite, Next.js, and more)